 was born in Munich, Germany, in 1972.
 She holds a Master of Fine Arts degree from the Academy of Fine Arts in Vienna, Austria.
 Krafft taught at the University of Applied Arts in Vienna for ten years before coming in 2009 as a visiting professor to the Department of Fine Arts and Art History at the American University of Beirut (AUB), where she continued as an Assistant Professor until January 2015.
-From October 2015 till March 2016 she received a scholarship from the German Academic Exchange Service (DAAD)and was teaching and working on an interdisciplinary performance art project at the University of Arts Berlin (UDK).
+From October 2015 till March 2016 she received a scholarship from the German Academic Exchange Service (DAAD)for an interdisciplinary performance art project at the University of Arts Berlin (UDK).

-To this day she continues her work as an artist in Lebanon and throughout Europe.
+To this day she continues her work as an artist in Lebanon, the Middle East and throughout Europe.

 Since her most recent artist residency at the Armonie d´Arte Festival (2016) her work on "Athena and the crow" is since July 2017 part of the permanent collection of the Archeological Museum of the Parco Scolacium in Borgia Italy.

 Krafft’s work as an artist and choreographer has received broad local and international coverage with reviews in various print media and broadcasts in news media.
 In the past years her in depth practice and research explored mute movement, dance, design and space in relation to the social, political and cultural fabric of Lebanon.

 She was invited to lecture and give workshops about her expertise at the University of Applied Arts -Vienna, The Theater Akademiet Norway, The University of Arts Berlin and the University of Arts London.